michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ## So what's the point with unsafe backup and restore ?

 If you don't have the time to implement a blueprint for your database, unsafe backup and restore is always better than nothing ...
 Actually it's far better than nothing.
-But your backup may be dirty and you'll see it just after a restart.
+But your backup may be dirty and you'll see it just after a restoration.
 It's why later we will use our extension mechanism (blueprint) to take proper backups.

 ## Testing Unsafe backup and restore